Steinheausser/BossBidHelper/README.md

 A few issues: rust cannot read older xls files.
 Hence all files are converted into parquet.
 Furthermore, linear regression predictions for bids are wonky.
 Also included is a .py script that clicks through and scrapes BOSS tables if they are not released onto OASIS yet.

 Feedback always welcome.
 Use at your own risk.
-This is AI slop after all.